2018 NFL Draft rankings: Accuracy, arm strength and everything to know about QBs

 - Mayfield

+No surprise here.
+Allen will have one of the NFL's strongest arms right away.
+Up there with Matthew Stafford and Joe Flacco.

 Jackson possesses the Michael Vick-esque "flick" delivery that somehow leads to lasers being sent all over the field.
 The three in the middle all have underrated arms capable of fitting the ball into tight windows at the intermediate level and throwing the typical max distance in the NFL of 55 or 60 yards if need be.
 Benkert has a wide frame and a well-built upper body.
 That combination allows him to frequently throw the football at a high velocity.

-Sleeper: Rudolph

-This is one area in which Rudolph is clearly behind his contemporaries.
-Other times his aforementioned underthrows appear to be due to a lack of arm strength.
-I'm labeling him a a sleeper in this category because despite his reputation, at times, especially in the intermediate range where arm strength is needed most, Rudolph's passes arrive with plenty of zip.
+As for Rudolph, this is one area in which he's clearly behind his contemporaries.
+At times his aforementioned underthrows appear to be due to a lack of arm strength.
+Despite his reputation, at times, especially in the intermediate range where arm strength is needed most, Rudolph's passes arrive with plenty of zip.

+Sleeper: Kurt Benkert

+Benkert has a wide frame and a well-built upper body.
+That combination allows him to frequently throw the football at a high velocity.

 Mobility